bstrie/rust-rustic/README.md

     .rustic.scratch.rs:4 log(error, a+b);
                                       ^

 Use `^C` to quit Rustic.
-You will be presented with the option to delete your scratch files; if you'd like to manually inspect the contents of your most recent `.rs` file and compiled executable, enter `n` to preserve them.
+You will be presented with the option to delete your scratch files; if you'd like to manually inspect your most recent `.rs` file and compiled executable, enter `n` to preserve them.
 They will be saved as hidden files in the directory in which Rustic was invoked.

 I haven't really tried to push the limits of what this (admittedly lame) approach to a REPL can do.
-However, because it's just calling `rustc` with every pass, anything that would compile normally ought to be fine:
+However, because it's just delegating all the heavy lifting to `rustc`, any program that compiles normally ought to work as expected:

     Input:
     fn fac(n: int) -> int {